 Conflict Transformation Research

-Véronique Dudouet joined the Berghof research team in 2005 and has since coordinated various international projects on the roles of resistance/liberation movements and civil society organisations in conflict transformation.
+Véronique Dudouet is Programme Director for Conflict Transformation Research.
+She joined the Berghof research team in 2005 and has since managed various collaborative research projects on resistance/liberation movements, negotiations and third-party intervention in asymmetric conflicts, inclusive political/security transitions, post-war governance and civil resistance.